A Bit of History

 Together, the two loaded up the car with 6 dogs and the dream of living a more intentional life.
 A life where people are more important than things, where learning is part of living, where the land, the animals, our community is our medicine.

-We are sowing spaces of learning where sustainable land stewardship practices and homesteading craft are explored and shared; we are tending spaces of regeneration where we can relearn to trust nature with healing; we are ready to harvest and sow again spaces where our land and community can grow together.
+Together, we are sowing spaces of learning where sustainable land stewardship practices and homesteading craft are explored and shared; we are tending spaces of regeneration where we can relearn to trust nature with healing; we are ready to harvest and sow again spaces where our land and community can grow together.

 Meet the Family